Azure/azure-quickstart-templates/101-cognitive-services-universalkey/GettingStarted.md

-# Cognitive services
+# Cognitive Services Universal Key

-The purpose of this ARM Template is **deploy a General Cognitive Service**.
+The purpose of this ARM Template is **deploy a Cognitive Services Universal Key**.

 Let's understand a bit better how all this work.